davidjb/technicolor-tg799vac-hacks/README.md

    exit
    ```

 1. Run the contents of `02-detox.sh` on the modem the SSH session.
-The plan here is to
+The plan
-   disable and reset Telstra-based config on the device:
+   here is to disable and reset Telstra-based config on the device, disable
+   OTA updates, close other security holes and backdoors, disable telemetry,
+   and unlock various other features like SSH, web UI and so on.
+Consult the
+   source to check the specifics if you want to opt-in to specific changes:

    ```sh
    ssh root@10.0.0.138 'sh' < ./02-detox.sh